jamesdfurtado/gitminihub/app/api/PUSH_PULL.md

-# Push / pull payloads.

-# Before anything!!!!
+# Before anything!
+Remote adds

 In order for GitMini to login to a CLI session, there already needs to be a .gitmini folder.
 The idea is that the user does "gitmini init" --> "gitmini login" --> "gitmini remote add <repo-name>".